ballerina-platform/ballerina-spec/stdlib/proposals/ai/evaluation_for_ai_agents_in_ballerina.md

 >**Note:** In addition to the above enhancement, the test report generated via `bal test --test-report` should also be improved to display the confidence score calculated for each evaluation test.
 This value can then serve as a baseline for future regression testing.

-## Limitation
+## Limitations

-Evaluation platforms like Arize, Phoenix, Langfuse, and LangSmith maintain a persistent store of historical agent runs.
+Observability-dependent platforms maintain a persistent store of historical agent runs.
 This enables powerful capabilities such as:

 - Monitoring performance trends over time
 - Comparing current results against historical baselines
 - Querying and analyzing metrics across versions, tasks, or datasets

 While the Ballerina testing framework can replicate the **evaluation logic**, it does **not** provide built-in support for persistent storage, trend analysis, or historical comparisons.
-These capabilities could be added by exporting evaluation results to an external storage system—and in the future, they could be offered through **Devant** as a first-class feature.
+These capabilities could be added in the future by exporting evaluation results to an external storage system.

 For most integration and deployment scenarios, however, the proposed test-driven evaluation approach is more than sufficient to ensure agent reliability and prevent regressions.

-Developers who prefer observability-based evaluation can still integrate existing tooling.
-As long as the agent is configured with a compatible observability provider, frameworks like Arize Phoenix can be used without friction.
+Developers who prefer observability-based evaluation can continue using the existing Ballerina observability provider implementations.
+When the agent is configured with a compatible provider, frameworks like Arize Phoenix can be integrated seamlessly.

 For example:
 1. Configure Arize as the observability backend so that agent traces are exported directly to Arize.
-2. Use Arize’s REST API to run evaluations and submit results back to the Arize platform.
+2. Use Arize's REST API to run evaluations and submit results back to the Arize platform.

 This approach ensures that both **trace-free** and **observability-driven** evaluation workflows remain fully supported.